 - Be alert, slow down and use caution when making turns.
-Look behind and to the side before changing directions. - Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - Mow only in daylight or in good artificial light.
+Look behind and to the side before changing directions. - Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect.

-- Before attempting to start the engine, disengage all blade attachment clutches and shift into neutral. - Remember there is no such thing as a safe slope.
+- Mow only in daylight or in good artificial light. - Before attempting to start the engine, disengage all blade attachment clutches and shift into neutral. - Remember there is no such thing as a safe slope.
 Travel on grass slopes requires particular care.
-To guard against overturning: - do not stop or start suddenly when on a slope; - use slow speeds on slopes and during tight turns; - stay alert for humps and hollows and other hidden hazards; - Watch out for traffic when crossing or near roadways. - Stop the blades from rotating before crossing surfaces other than grass. - When using any attachments, never direct discharge of material toward bystanders nor allow anyone near the machine while in operation. - Never operate the machine with damaged guards, shields, or without safety protective devices in place. - Do not change the engine governor settings or overspeed the engine.
-Operating the engine at excessive speed may increase the hazard of personal injury. - Before leaving the operator's position: - disengage the power take-off and lower the attachments: - set the parking brake; - stop the engine and remove the key. - Disengage drive to attachments, stop the engine, and remove the ignition key: - before clearing blockages or unclogging chute; - before checking, cleaning or working on the machine; - after striking a foreign object.
+To guard against overturning: - do not stop or start suddenly when on a slope; - use slow speeds on slopes and during tight turns; - stay alert for humps and hollows and other hidden hazards: - Watch out for traffic when crossing or near roadways. - Stop the blades from rotating before crossing surfaces other than grass. - When using any attachments, never direct discharge of material toward bystanders nor allow anyone near the machine while in operation. - Never operate the machine with damaged guards, shields, or without safety protective devices in place. - Do not change the engine governor settings or overspeed the engine.
+Operating the engine at excessive speed may increase the hazard of personal injury. - · Before leaving the operator's position: - disengage the power take-off and lower the attachments; - set the parking brake; - stop the engine and remove the key. - Disengage drive to attachments, stop the engine, and remove the ignition key: - before clearing blockages or unclogging chute; - before checking, cleaning or working on the machine; - after striking a foreign object.
 Inspect the machine for damage and make repairs before restarting and operating the equipment; - if the machine starts to vibrate abnormally (check immediately). - Do not operate the machine under the influence of alcohol or drugs. - Lightning can cause severe injury or death.
 If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter. - Disengage drive to attachments when transporting or not in use. - Stop the engine and disengage drive to attachment before refueling.

-Rollover Protection System (ROPS)/Cab-Use and Maintenance
+Rollover Protection System (ROPS) - Use and Maintenance

-- The ROPS/Cab is an integral and effective safety device.
-Use the seat belt when operating the machine. - Be certain that the seat belt can be released quickly in the event of an emergency. - Check carefully for overhead clearances (i.e. branches, doorways, electrical wires) before driving under any objects and do not contact them. - Keep the ROPS/Cab in safe operating condition by periodically thoroughly inspecting for damage and keeping all mounting fasteners tight. - Replace a damaged ROPS/Cab.
-Do not repair or revise. - Do not remove the ROPS/Cab. - Any alterations to a ROPS/Cab must be approved by the manufacturer.
+- The ROPS is an integral and effective safety device.
+Keep a folding ROPS in the raised and locked position and use the seat belt when operating the machine. - Lower a folding ROPS temporarily only when absolutely necessary.
+Do not wear the seat belt when folded down. - Be aware there is no rollover protection when a folded ROPS is in the down position. - Be certain that the seat belt can be released quickly in the event of an emergency. - Check the area to be mowed and never fold down a folding ROPS in areas where there are slopes, drop offs or water. - Check carefully for overhead clearances (i.e. branches, doorways, electrical wires) before driving under any objects and do not contact them. - Keep the ROPS in safe operating condition by periodically thoroughly inspecting for damage and keeping all mounting fasteners tight. - Replace a damaged ROPS.
+Do not repair or revise. - Do not remove the ROPS. - Any alterations to a ROPS must be approved by the manufacturer.